LevelHome/simplicity_sdk/app/bluetooth/example/bt_soc_ibeacon/readme.md

 # SoC - iBeacon

 An iBeacon device is an implementation that sends non-connectable advertisements in iBeacon format.
 The iBeacon Service gives Bluetooth accessories a simple and convenient way to send iBeacon to smartphones.
-This example can be tested together with the EFR Connect mobile app.
+This example can be tested together with the Simplicity Connect mobile app.

 > Note: this example expects a specific Gecko Bootloader to be present on your device.
 For details see the Troubleshooting section.